 Help us build our local capacity as a corporate partner

-A corporate partnership is a unique opportunity for your organisation to make a positive impact on the lives of others.
-A corporate partnership with direct financial injection to our Mortgage Fund or Growth Development Fund will enable us to meet essential operational costs, while contributing to the good health of two of the most vulnerable groups globally: children with disabilities and the elderly.
+A corporate partnership is a unique opportunity for your organisation to make a positive impact on the lives of disabled children.
+A corporate partnership with direct financial injection to our Foundation Fund will enable us to meet essential operational costs and building maintenance, plus machinery replacement and repair costs while assisting our mission of providing wheelchairs to kids with severe disabilities.

-We’ve developed a plan to ensure we can continue transforming the lives of children previously confined to a life at ground level—and it requires not only wheelchairs, but our factory facilities, high quality equipment, research and development and human resources.
+We’ve developed a plan to ensure we can continue to transform the lives of children previously confined to a life at ground level, and it requires not only wheelchairs, but our factory facilities, high quality manufacturing equipment, research and development and human resources.

-Launched in 2020, our Growth Development Fund will ensure Wheelchairs For Kids can continue well into the future, raising capital for essential operational costs.
-In particular, the Fund will enable:
+Launched in 2020, our Foundation Fund will ensure Wheelchairs For Kids can continue well into the future, raising capital foe essential operational costs.
+In particular, the Fund will assist the following:

 Research and development

-There is much work to be done to ensure children with varying needs are supported, including those with cerebral palsy, multiple sclerosis and birth defects.
-To address this, we plan to continue to conduct comprehensive research, development and field testing with leading engineers, physio and occupational therapists.
+There is still much work to be done to ensure children with varying needs are supported, including those with cerebral palsy, multiple sclerosis and birth defects.
+To address this, we will continue to conduct comprehensive research, development and field testing with leading engineers, physio and occupational therapists.

 Our volunteer workforce

-Led by a passionate team of predominantly retiree volunteers, we run our operations on a shoe-string budget.
-But as our organisation grows, this isn’t sustainable.
-So we are seeking funding to secure our financial future and enact a succession plan for our ageing management and operational team, who all currently act in a volunteer capacity.
+Led by a passionate team of retiree volunteers, we run our operations on a shoe string budget.
+But, as our organisation grows, this isn’t sustainable.
+So, we are seeking funding to secure our financial future and enact a succession plan for our ageing management and operational team, who currently all act in a volunteer capacity.